5 Proven Reasons Why Gratitude Improves Your Health

 Tips on Practicing Gratitude:

 First, the act of gratitude focuses on appreciating the small things you have in life and what is going well.
-It helps you improve your overall opinion of yourself while boosting your self-esteem.
-Think of how privileged you are to have access to the internet to read this blog!
-Here are some more ways to practice gratitude:
+Having an attitude of gratitude helps you improve your overall opinion of yourself while boosting your self-esteem.
+Think of how privileged you are to access the internet to read this blog!
+Here are some examples of gratitude practices to implement:

 - Journaling– Take a few minutes to write down everything positive happening in your life every day.